Benjam-byte/enquete-au-labo/README.md

 The project structure is as follows:

-    index.html: This is the main HTML file containing the basic structure of the webpage.
+    index.html: This is the main HTML file containing the basic structure of the webpage. fetchJsonObject.ts : Contain the discussion content
-    (Add more files if your project has additional components or pages)
+    asset : Contain every ressource used in the project

 ## About

-This project is created for be used in Enquete au labo.
+This project is created for be used in Enquete au labo. produced by Yellow Mangow